Code-Institute-Submissions/GarethJohn-Resume-and-Portfolio/README.md

 1. **_As a_** Recruiter, **_I need to_** quickly establish if the candidate has the required skills and experience; **_in order to_** increase my chances of successfully placing the candidate with my portfolio of clients.

+### **The 5 Planes of UX** <a name="planes"></a>
+The five planes provide a framework for discussing user experience.

 #### **Strategy**
-As previously stated, the aim of this project is 3 fold:
+As previously stated, the aim of this project is 3-fold:
  - To create an online presence
  - To highlight skills, and work experience
  - To showcase projects
- ... all with the aim of increasing the individuals employability
+ ... all with the aim of increasing the individual's employability

 It is also important that potential employers, recruiters or clients can easily make contact with the individual.
 This is achieved through the use of:
 - email links
 - social media links
 - contact form

 My intention is to provide some basic general information on the landing page sufficient to generate some curiosity; then to make the key information easily accessible through an intuitive and repeating UX design.
 The intention is to provide multiple routes top the skills, experience and work history as well as multiple links to the downloadable CV.
 - Multiple links to Experience section from Landing page.
-- Consice listing of skills
+- Concise listing of skills
 - Abridged version of work history
 - Multiple links to a downloadable CV
 - Portfolio page with Project summaries and links to the deployed pages

 #### **Scope**
 I want to challenge myself to produce something I am proud to put my name on, without overextending myself and causing scope creep.
 I am conscious that I needed to keep the content within the scope of my current knowledge; this is critical if I encounter any issues during the build and need to troubleshoot on the fly.
-I am aiming for a decent Minimal Viable Product.
+I am aiming for a decent Minimum Viable Product.
 In the planning for the website I created preferred and alternate design options; preferred being the more achievable option.
 I had originally planned to use an image carousel on the home page, and although I was able to get this to function on large screens it would become useless on mobile.
 Thus I opted for the current, simpler stacked configuration.